cityinfra/cityinfra/README.md

 cityinfra game

 ## long time goal
-the lonng time goal: have a city infrastructure simulation game thats more realistic
+the long time goal: have a city infrastructure simulation game thats more realistic

 ## fundamentals
 * 1 meter in reality is 1 meter in the game